 |Facts about Hormonal Imbalance in Premenopausal Women|

 Women who develop hormone-related symptoms often worry that this might mark the onset of early menopause.
 However, these symptoms usually indicate that you are premenopausal or experiencing menopause-like symptoms due to hormonal imbalance.
 This article presents common symptoms, such as irritability and loss of libido, while discussing the tests (...)

 Natural hormones are produced in the body, and they influence the functioning of every system in the body.
-Find information about how reproductive hormones are made in the ovaries, their roles, what happens when they go awry and how to restore hormone levels after an imbalance, via a combination (...)
+Find information about how reproductive hormones are made in the ovaries, their roles, what happens when they become unbalanced, and how to restore hormone levels via a combination of lifestyle changes (...)

 |What Is a Natural Hormone?|